donaldsharp/frr/doc/user/bgp.rst

    This command processes the Site of Origin (SOO) attribute, facilitating the creation of nexthop groups based on the value of SOO.

+.. clicmd:: bgp per-source-nhg convergence-timer (5-240)

+   This command sets the time in milli secs to wait before processing SOO for per source nexthop group

 .. clicmd:: neighbor PEER advertisement-interval (0-600)

    Setup the minimum route advertisement interval(mrai) for the